mjl-p4/accelerated_io_tools/README.md

 3   jack
 ```

+The following sections describe the various options, and parameters in detail.

 # Operator aio_input()
 This operator ingests token-delimited text data from one or more filesystem objects, quickly redistributes the data in chunks around the SciDB cluster and returns an array that contains the data populated into a number of string attributes.
 The returned array can then be persisted in SciDB or processed further.
 Here's an example ingest from a single file.
 The file is malformed on purpose:
 ```